vibueno/wbs_theimprovmachine_backend/doc/projectdescription.md

 In order to get all this information, I will be consulting different API's, databases and picture collections.

-All these types of suggestions will be then combined by the user to generate new improv games.
-Depending on the game, the software may give all the suggestions before the game starts and, in some cases, also during the performance.
+All these suggestion categories will be then combined by the user to generate new improv games.
+Depending on the game, the software may offer all the suggestions before the game starts and, in some cases, also during the performance.

 ## Bibliography